 How many things do you buy with the intent to sell- even before you buy?

 Every multifamily property we own is for sale.
 Now, there is not a “for sale” sign on the curb with blinking lights.
 But it is for sale.
 Every asset class has an end game strategy to sell.
 Excluding short-sellers, the objective is to sell the asset for more than you paid for it.
-The question is when and for how much?
-Tie this in with a present value analysis (time value of money) and we can estimate our return on investment.
+The question is, when and for how much?
+Tie this in with a present value analysis (time value of money), and we can estimate our return on investment.
 Of course, some of us are better estimators than others.
-Some are lucky (I don’t believe in luck but I do believe the best prepared seem to be luckier than those that are not prepared).
-My objective here is to ask you to “pause and ponder”.
+Some are lucky (I don’t believe in luck, but I do believe the best prepared seem to be luckier than those that are not prepared).
+My objective here is to ask you to “pause and ponder.”
 The market doesn’t care whether or not you need to sell.
 But the cyclical nature of the multifamily market does provide certain opportunities to sell.
-Are you listening for these signals?
+Are you listening to these signals?

 If every property you own could be sold for twice what you paid for it the question is; is it for sale?

 Next question: if a cold call came to your phone asking for a selling price of your apartments, do you know that number?
 If not, how long would it take you to get back to a potential buyer?
 The point is that in the open marketplace, there are always some buyers that need to buy.
 If one happens to walk into your door, are you prepared?

 So why is this blog on selling multifamily assets under the heading of acquisitions?
 Because I want you to think about a sale of the asset acquired – even before you buy it.
 What will market attributes attract the next buyer?